-As the Norwegian Epic entered the harbor, the La Seu Cathedral was the first thing visible as it is so large.
+As the Norwegian Epic entered the harbor, the Cathedral of Santa Maria of Palma (more commonly referred to as "La Seu Cathedral") was the first thing visible as it is so large.
 It turned out to be yet another Gaudi project!

 Since the 19th century Valldemossa has been promoted internationally as a place of outstanding beauty, largely as a result of the affection of distinguished traveller and cultural writer, the Austrian Archduke Ludwig Salvator.

-Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that I will earn a commission if you click through and make a purchase.
+Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that we will earn a commission if you click through and make a purchase.
 So we would appreciate any click throughs, if you are inclined.

 Note: All images on this page are the property of Just Traveling Thru, LLC unless otherwise noted.